 - Resource abuse: forcible or coercive denial of use or access to owned or shared assets, or limiting or controlling access to education or work; words and/or actions aimed at manipulating the financial or legal situation of the target;

 - Harm to property or pets: attempting to cause or causing damage or injury to property owned or controlled by the target, or the target’s pets; interfering with the target’s access to property they own or control, or their pets;

 - Physical abuse: attempting to cause or causing the target bodily injury or offensive physical contact;

-- Sexual assault, sexual exploitation, and sexual harassment as defined elsewhere in the Code of Conduct;
+- Sexual assault, sexual exploitation, and sexual harassment as defined in the Code of Conduct;

-- Stalking as defined elsewhere in the Code of Conduct
+- Stalking as defined in the Code of Conduct

 - *In adjudication of cases, behavior that would cause a reasonable person to feel fear will be interpreted as constituting relationship abuse by this standard.

 Non-consensual sexual intercourse means any sexual penetration (anal, oral or vaginal), however slight, with any body part or object, by any person upon any other person, without effective consent.

 Non-consensual sexual contact means any sexual touching, however slight, with any body part or object, by any person upon any other person, without effective consent.

 Preponderance of evidence is the standard of proof that the College uses in adjudicating cases of alleged sexual misconduct.
 It means “more likely than not.”
 Where a person is alleged to have committed a particular act of sexual misconduct, the allegation is established by a preponderance of the evidence when the evidence is such that it is more likely true than not true that the person committed the act.